 Department of Corrections – This agency is responsible for preparing a report for incarcerated individuals only.

-The District Attorney, sentencing Judge/President Judge, sentencing Magisterial District Judge/current Magisterial District Judge in the county where the crime occurred.
-In cases involving more than one jurisdiction, a copy will also go to the appropriate Judge/Magisterial District Judge, and District Attorney in that county.
+The District Attorney, President Judge in the county where the crime occurred.
+In cases involving more than one jurisdiction, a copy will also go to the appropriate President Judge and District Attorney in that county.
 These individuals are given a chance to provide an opinion on the merits of the application.

 Once all of the necessary reports have been received, the Board Secretary and staff will send to each Board Member in advance an applicant’s file to be reviewed for a hearing.
 The Board will grant a hearing if two (2) of the five Board members approve.
 Hearings for lifers or prisoners serving time for crimes of violence may only be granted upon approval of three (3) Board members.
 Attempted crimes of violence are included in this and offenses committed while in visible possession of a firearm, for which sentencing was imposed, will also require a three (3) member vote.
 If the required number of votes are not obtained, the process has ended and the applicant will not receive a pardon/commutation.

 If a hearing is granted, the following individuals/agencies will be notified of the time and place of the hearing:

 - District Attorney, Judge/Magisterial District Judge

 - Newspaper in the county where an applicant committed the crime(s) for which he/she is seeking clemency.
 At least one week prior to the public hearing, notice must be published stating the applicant’s name, the crimes(s) with respect to which the applicant has applied for clemency, clemency type, the institution, if any, in which the applicant is confined and the time and place of the hearing at which the application will be heard.
 Newspaper publication is required for every application to be heard by the Board.